johnbillion/wordpress-keyboard-shortcuts/readme.md

 ## Current Shortcuts ##

-Subject to change or disappear without notice.
+Current shortcuts are subject to change or disappear without notice.

 ### Navigational Shortcuts ###